A tutorial: Git and GitHub

 If you try to push your local file, an error will occur like the image below

-• Step 3: Type in the console git pull and press Enter.
-After you press Enter, the interface will change and show 4 options: “Accept Current Change”, “Accept Incoming Change”, “Accept Both Changes” and “Compare Changes”
+and press Enter.
+After you press Enter, the interface will change and show 4 options: “Accept Current Change”, “Accept Incoming Change”, “Accept Both Changes” and “Compare Changes”If you want to use the local content:

-• Step 5: Repeat Step 1 and Step 2, then type in git push and press Enter.
-This will push the local file to the remote repo and replace the file on it
+and press Enter.
+This will push the local file to the remote repo and replace the file on itIf you want to use the online content:

-• If you want to accept both content (combined content):
+and press EnterIf you want to accept both content (combined content):

-• After having practised this more and more, you will be able to resolve conflicts like a pro!
+and press Enter.
+This will push the combined file to the remote repo and replace the file on itAfter having practised this more and more, you will be able to resolve conflicts like a pro!

 4.4 Branching